yum-food/TaSTT/GUI/README.md

 ./Resources/Python/python.exe Resources/Python/get-pip.py
 ./Resources/Python/python.exe -m pip install $YOUR\_PACKAGE\_HERE
 ```

+The `future` package imports extra modules, and the embedded python
+search path needs to be told where that is.
+For that reason, we also
+redistribute the `future` package in source format.

 This is logically what the GUI does internally when it creates the
 python environment.